spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v4/advanced-usage/ordering-media.md

 title: Ordering media
 ---

 Laravel medialibrary has a built in feature to help you order the media in your project.
-By default all inserted media are ordered by they creation order (from the newest to the oldest) using the `order_column` column of the `media` table.
+By default all inserted media items are ordered by their creation order (from the newest to the oldest) using the `order_column` column of the `media` table.

 You can easily reorder a list of media using the  ̀Media::setNewOrder` static method: